 In conjunction with the water intensity reduction target, the company has set a goal to have potable water sources for human use only at new sites in water scarce locations, with a view to eventually expand to all Company locations.
 This goal is important to Ford because we acknowledge the human right to water.
-Ford has 14 manufacturing facilities located in water stressed areas.
+Ford has 11 manufacturing facilities located in water stressed areas and two of these facilities (Chihuahua Engine Plant and Irapuato Transmission Plant) use potable water for human use only, so we are at 18%, on our way to our goal of 100%.
+The Irapuato Transmission Plant, which began production in 2018, was designed from the start to use potable water for human use only.
 At a number of these facilities, we have developed partnerships with local authorities to invest in infrastructure to facilitate the recycling and reuse of treated municipal wastewater.

 Ford has set an aspirational goal of zero potable water use in manufacturing processes, on the way to zero water withdrawal for manufacturing processes.
-We have not set a specific end date for achieving this goal.